chumnend/chumnend/README.md

-Hello there 👋,
+Hello 👋,

-My name is Nicholas and I am a fullstack software developer based near Toronto 🇨🇦.
-I develop primarily in Javascript and Python, but do like to dabble in Golang and C++ once in a while.
+My name is Nicholas Chumnent and I am a fullstack software developer based in Ajax, Ontario, Canada.
+Currently I am employed at Yelp where I work on ad related projects.
+I primairily a JavaScript amd Python developer but also dabble in Golang.
 Feel free to reach out to me to collaborate on anything.